serlo/frontend/README.md

 `
 ```

-### \_document.js and \_app.js
+### \_document.tsx and \_app.tsx

-Your pages get wrapped in two components, [\_document.js](https://nextjs.org/docs/advanced-features/custom-document) and [\_app.js](https://nextjs.org/docs/advanced-features/custom-app).
+Your pages get wrapped in two components, [\_document.tsx](https://nextjs.org/docs/advanced-features/custom-document) and [\_app.tsx](https://nextjs.org/docs/advanced-features/custom-app).
 You can override both files.
 The document contains everything that is outside of your react app, especially the html and body tag.
 This is a good place to set styles on these or to define the language.
 The document is rendered on the server only.

 The app is the entrypoint of your page and is rendered client-side as well.
 You can add global providers or import css files here.